-Moist loving and bog garden plants for damp and wet areas around the pond
+Bog garden and moist loving plants for wet and damp areas around the pond

 There is a difference in the amount of moisture that varieties of plants in this category will accept.
-Moist loving plants marked will not tolerate the crown of the plant being wet or with standing water around the plants' roots in Winter.
+Download our ebook (tab above) to be sure of the difference.

 Bog plants marked are happy in waterlogged soil or wet mud.
 This includes pond plants marked and plants capable of having their crown at frost level and their roots in wet mud.